 And it is their innovative culture.

 breaking initiatives, such as Gmail, Google, suggest, and even Google News, are open source?

 e of them were assigned to any of the company's teams.

-In truth, they ecstatic workers who did something remarkable that their boss had never asked them to do.
+In truth, they were all created by ecstatic workers who did something remarkable that their boss had never asked them to do.

 How and why would these employees work so hard on something that the corporation isn't even asking for is the question.

 That's because of a brilliant business approach known as the 20% Rule.